 Deductions for property damage

-- In general, absent a written agreement to the contrary, employers may not deduct from an employee's wages or compensation for the cost of damage or depreciation to the employer's property.
-For example, an employer may not typically deduct the cost of damage to a company car from an employee's wages, unless an enforceable written agreement existed between the employer and employee that is not in violation of the law.
+- In general, employers may not deduct from an employee's wages or compensation for the cost of damage or depreciation to the employer's property.
+For example, an employer may not deduct the cost of damage to a company car from an employee's wages.

 Deductions as fines for employee behavior or actions

 - In general, employers may not apply fines to an employee's earned wages or compensation based upon employee behavior or performance.
 For example, an employer may not deduct from the wages of a restaurant waitperson for the cost of a meal in the event that the customer does not pay the bill.

 - Colorado Revised Statutes 8-4-105 (Payroll Deductions Permitted)

 - Colorado Revised Statutes 8-3-108(1)(i) (Union Dues Deductions)

 - INFO #16: Deductions From, and Credits Towards, Employee Pay

 Colorado Division of Labor Standards and Statistics | 303-318-8441| Contact Us